kinematicdigit/cottontail/README.md

 Load the mount onto the arm.
 Optionally you can add a M3 16mm screw to secure it.
 This is completely optional.
 ![](https://media.discordapp.net/attachments/1165841694273585234/1166567693583908904/IMG_6652.jpg?ex=654af5d3&is=653880d3&hm=70b52f8bbdef868a77c80ff1d0e37bf9ed12a1a27fb2f5ecc8c8ef6643440984&=&width=1118&height=1492)

-Squeeze the printed spring (doesnt matter which way) and slide into the slot on the sloped side.
+Squeeze the printed spring (it doesn't matter which way) and slide into the slot on the sloped side.
  ![](https://media.discordapp.net/attachments/1165841694273585234/1166568671204888596/IMG_6653.jpg?ex=654af6bd&is=653881bd&hm=fb12bcfa2adb8d3f501981e8632aaa37dd005f5b0466eb5fffeb34896d87dc1f&=&width=1118&height=1492)

  ![](https://media.discordapp.net/attachments/1165841694273585234/1166568671922106388/IMG_6654.jpg?ex=654af6bd&is=653881bd&hm=4a9a488689e897a7960f7114ab0fdd760e367dec803a9a08a4e61ec677750488&=&width=1118&height=1492)

-Add ECAS fitting in hole.
+Add ECAS fitting in the hole.
 It's a snug fit.
 ![](https://media.discordapp.net/attachments/1165841694273585234/1166568911723044895/IMG_6655.jpg?ex=654af6f6&is=653881f6&hm=85300ae26aa64c36958a8da428391baffac58722e81088e360727d9808782044&=&width=1118&height=1492)

 The coupler block will fit right onto the pins on the arm and push fit.
 ![](https://media.discordapp.net/attachments/1165841694273585234/1166569795395797022/IMG_6658.jpg?ex=654af7c9&is=653882c9&hm=27dbb7f43be6c9083e5d76186b036d6be1e301e9319943b21d5852b60dd3953a&=&width=1118&height=1492)

-Repeat process until all gates are loaded.
-When you get to the end you will add the end cap and fix the final M3 25mm screw.
+Repeat the process until all gates are loaded.
+When you get to the end, you will add the end cap and fix the final M3 25mm screw.
 This does need the heat set to be in the last channel arm to secure.

 ![](https://media.discordapp.net/attachments/1165841694273585234/1166572214221557790/IMG_6660.jpg?ex=654afa09&is=65388509&hm=c8c7c16fdb9b55328cc9e0377ed0602b003543824068e6ffca8fbc81dee39632&=&width=1118&height=1492)

 Secure screws into all the sides.
-You may optionally use just 3 screws if you like but 6 is the recommended amount.
-All the screws go into an angle and are all self tapping.
-Do not over tighten or you’ll strip the plastic.
+You may optionally use just 3 screws if you like, but 6 is the recommended amount.
+All the screws go into an angle and are all self-tapping.
+Do not over-tighten or you’ll strip the plastic.
 ![](https://media.discordapp.net/attachments/1165841694273585234/1166573596475408445/IMG_6662.jpg?ex=654afb53&is=65388653&hm=00c79f1a1ab782b5a365088b02000d8ccf0e88f0514f15617774aab86e2dafd0&=&width=1118&height=1492)

-Next step is prepping the ERCF.
-If you have wiring clips remove it and free all your wires.
+The next step is prepping the ERCF.
+If you have wiring clips, remove them and free all your wires.
 Line up the tnuts as best you can.
 Make sure you didn't wind them all the way down.
-The screws should have enough friction to hold them in place to make this part easier for you
+The screws should have enough friction to hold them in place to make this part easier for you.
 It should sit right on the shoulder and slip in.
-If not, jiggle it a little and it should all mate perfectly.
-Grab your driver and turn and it should tighten right away if not back off a quick half turn and turn the back the other way to load the nut in place.
-The last part is to cut 85mm of tube or start out a little longer if you like in case  you are using a different filament block than V6.3 of triple decky.
+If not, jiggle it a little, and it should all mate perfectly.
+Grab your driver and turn and it should tighten right away.
+If not, back off a quick half-turn and turn the back the other way to load the nut in place.
+The last part is to cut 85mm of the tube or start out a little longer if you like, in case you use a different filament block than V6.3 of triple-decky.

 |  ![](https://media.discordapp.net/attachments/1165841694273585234/1166575608810176532/IMG_6661.jpg?ex=654afd33&is=65388833&hm=7d6cfc7b61cf3d7b00ee9c549e4090a5f7aebe0f0942ece87f1ce9225f3c0a2f&=&width=1990&height=1492) | ![](https://media.discordapp.net/attachments/1165841694273585234/1166575898783391824/IMG_6664.jpg?ex=654afd78&is=65388878&hm=5bf0d94c3d3683103a2148c94dadd1ff409925a7031f0d9214f98d2c442cf0c0&=&width=1118&height=1492)|